Continuity of the quantum Fisher information: Necessary relations

-In this section, we establish the preliminaries required for proving our main results.
+In this section, we establish the preliminary definitions and necessary relations required for proving our main result.

-We begin by reminding the definitions of the $p$-norm ($p\in[1,\infty]$) of linear operators.
-For a linear operator $A$ acting on a linear space, it is defined that $\Vert A\Vert_{p}=(\mathrm{Tr}[|A|^p])^{1/p}$, where $|A|=\sqrt{A^{\dag}A}$ \cite{book:Bhatia}.
-This norm has numerous appealing properties \cite{book:Bhatia,LN:Watrous,Lidar}.
-One particular property useful for our purpose in this paper is the following duality between the $1$-norm (trace norm) and the $\infty$-norm (the standard sup-operator norm) \cite{Hindi,Lidar}:
+Let us begin by reminding the definitions of the $p$-norm ($p\in[1,\infty)$) of linear operators.
+For a linear operator $A$ acting on a linear (finite-dimensional) space, it is defined that $\Vert A\Vert_{p}=(\mathrm{Tr}[|A|^p])^{1/p}$, where $|A|=\sqrt{A^{\dag}A}$ \cite{book:Bhatia,book:Watrous}. \ignore{For brevity, we omit subscript $\infty$ from the $\infty$-norm (the standard sup-operator norm) and simply write $\Vert \,\Vert$ instead.}The $p$-norms have numerous appealing properties.
+One particular property useful for our purpose in this paper is the following duality between the $1$-norm (or trace norm) and the $\infty$-norm (or standard norm) \cite{book:Watrous,Lidar,Hindi,Wolf}:

 from whence we obtain this useful inequality